Find a show or venue

 Penny pinching and bad tempered old miser Ebenezer Scrooge goes on the adventure of his life, from his past to his present and beyond and learns that the value of gold will never equal that of genuine love for his fellow men.
 The classic tale thrills with it's beloved characters and message of compassion, love and kindness and of course, Christmas spirit!

 Ever since Charles Dickens first penned A Christmas Carol in 1843, it has seen myriad stage adaptations and the popularity of this tale of redemption and second chances has seemingly never waned.
 From stage to screen, opera to one man show, it is one of the most influential Christmas shows and a traditional holiday outing that defines the joy of the Yuletide period for most of us.
-Don't miss it when it returns to Hanover Theatre for the Performing Arts in Worcester, MA, showing from 19 Dec 2014 to 28 Dec 2014.
+Don't miss it when it returns to Hanover Theatre for the Performing Arts in Worcester, MA, Ended 27 Dec 2015.

 Ebenzer Scrooge doesn't see the point of letting his employees have a day off for Christmas, not even kind Bob Cratchit, who's son Tiny Tim is very sick.
 Eventually, he is convinced and retires to his room to pass Christmas Eve as he usually does, alone.
 But this Christmas is different.
 He has a visitor for a change, the wretched soul of his former business partner Jacob Marley.
 Doomed to wander the earth for eternity for his sins in life, Marley warns Scrooge of 3 impeding visitations.